 Proposals will be reviewed by the members of the NCE Program Review Team (which includes members of The Arc’s National Staff and chapter leaders) and selected based on the following guidelines:

-Speakers will be notified via email of final decisions during the week of February 27, 2017.
+Speakers will be notified via email of final decisions on or before March 22, 2019.